MyNameIsNeXTSTEP/apiRequest/README.md

 # metaApiRequest
-The lightweight simple web api request library based on minimal configuration, small and easy to use objects, meta programming
+## The lightweight simple web api request library

+Based on:
+- Minimal configurations
+- Small and easy to use objects
+- Meta programming